Choose your courses

 Within our programmes we strive to create a vibrant research culture through frequent interactions between staff and students as well as supporting the postgraduate community by way of seminars, reading groups, information sessions and social functions.

-The PGDipArts is intended for students eligible to study at 400 level, but not wishing to undertake the research component required for a BA(Hons).
-Our school offers a PGDipArts in the following subject areas:
+The PGCertArts and PGDipArts are intended for students eligible to study at 400 level, but not wishing to undertake the research component required for a BA(Hons).
+Our school offers the following subject areas:

-For further information refer to the Postgraduate Diploma of Arts.
+For further information, refer to the Postgraduate Certificate in Arts and Postgraduate Diploma in Arts.

 An Honours degree is a one-year, full-time (or two year, part-time) programme of course work (120 points of course work at 400-level) undertaken after completion of a bachelor's degree or a Graduate Diploma in Arts in the relevant subject area.
 An Honours degree is suited for well-qualified graduates (those with a B average in the majoring subject) and who have a strong academic interest in further and more detailed study of a particular subject.